CrowdHailer/raxx_kit/guides/Writing middleware with macros.md

 ---

-Middleware is software that modifies the bahaviour of other software.
+Middleware is software that modifies the behaviour of other software.
-They are the perfect place to implement functionality the applies to many routes.
+They are the perfect place to implement functionality that applies to many routes.

-Examples of such cross cutting functionality includes authorization, parsing content and monitoring.
+Examples of such cross cutting functionality include authorization, parsing content and monitoring.
-In this walk through we will create middleware that adds logging to an application.
+In this walkthrough we will create middleware that adds logging to an application.

 ## Hello, World!

-Lets get started with an application that needs logging.
+Let's get started with an application that needs logging.
 We will use a simple hello world example.
 It has one route for the home page.
 All other requests return with 404.